 Near the end of the review period, managers will have access to the review to rate their employee(s) on the University competencies.
 The managers will choose one of the five ratings for each competency based on the rating description and the employee’s performance for that competency.
 The manager should submit comments to explain their ratings.
 Then, the manager should meet with the employee in a private setting to discuss the ratings and overall review period.
 The ratings should not be a surprise to the employee based on communications and meetings the manager has held with the employee during Step 1.
 If the employee is receiving a Needs Improvement or Does Not Meet Minimum Requirements rating, the manager should contact Human Resources immediately before submitting the review.

 The employee will access the review to electronically sign the evaluation.
 The signature does not imply agreement with the content of the review.
 It only indicates the employee’s awareness of the information contained therein.
 If employees have concerns about the ratings or comments the manager has provided, please refer to Human Resources for guidance on resolution.

 Step 5: Manager Signature

 The manager will access the review to electronically sign and submit comments to the evaluation.
 This is the final step in the review period.
-If the employee is probationary, this step must be completed before their probationary period ends (12 months after hire date).
+If the employee is probationary, this step must be completed before their probationary period ends.
 If a manager of a probationary employee wants to extend the probationary period, this must be done by contacting Human Resources before the due date of Step 5.
 The employee will automatically become a permanent employee if the manager does not recommend otherwise before the due date.